 Our cash flow has historically been subject to significant fluctuations over the course of any given financial year due to seasonal demand for medical devices, and the resulting annual and quarterly fluctuations in trade and other receivables and inventories.
 This has in the past resulted in significant variations in working capital requirements and operating cash flows.
 In 2012, 2011 and 2010, moreover, our operating cash flow was negative due to the cash requirements of operating activities, working-capital cash requirements, cash requirements of investing activity to expand our mobile activity and to expand the leasing of our products as part of our revenue-per-procedure ("RPP") model, and sponsoring of the clinical trials in support of our PMA submission to the FDA of our Ablatherm-HIFU solution for the treatment of prostate cancer in the United States, which we financed using cash and cash equivalents on hand.
 Since we anticipate relying on cash flow from operating activities to meet our liquidity requirements, a decrease in the demand for our products, or the inability of our customers to meet their financial obligations to us, would reduce the funds available to us.
 Our future cash flow may also be affected by the expected continued expansion of the leasing of our products, or the continued expansion of our mobile activity (which is invoiced on a RPP basis), since each of these activities generates smaller immediate revenues than device sales.
-In the future, our liquidity may be constrained and our cash flows may be affected by three streage in reducts and period to period.
-Our future cash flow will be affected by increased expenses in sales efforts as well as marketing and promotion tools, while there is no assurance that this will result in the increase in the demand for our products as well as marketing and promotion tools, while there is no assurance that our cash flow will be affected by increased expenses in sales efforts as well as the for the treatment of prostate cancer in the United States.
-The
+In the future, our liquidity may be constrained and our cash flows may be uncertain, negative or significantly different from period to period.
+Our future cash flow will be affected by increased expenses in sales efforts as well as marketing and promotion tools, while there is no assurance that this will result in the increase in the demand for our products and services.
+It will also be affected by the expenses of clinical trials for our FDA PMA submission and regulatory process to seek the FDA's approval on our Ablatherm-HIFU solution for the treatment of prostate cancer in the United States.
+There is no assurance that our cash flow will in fact be enough to do so or that clinical trials will be successful or that the FDA will grant approval to market our device even if the trials are successfully completed.